lolimay/awesome-system-cleaner/README.md

-# awesome-system-cleaner
+# awesome-system-helper
-an awesome system cleaner for deepin
+an awesome system helper for deepin